execaus/execaus/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on "KTK Mobile" and "Commercial proposal template engine"
+- 🔭 I’m currently working on "Wakadoo"
 - 🌱 I’m currently learning Golang, React, TypeScript and Kotlin
 - 👯 I’m looking to collaborate on a profitable startup
 - 📫 How to reach me: execaus@gmail.com